-The Village Board meets on the first Monday of each month at the Village Hall.
+The Village Board meets the second Monday of each month at the Village Hall.
 This report will not be mailed to customers.
 The report is available to view at the Roberts Village Hall, Roberts Café and the Hazel Mackin Community Library.
 It will be posted at www.robertswisconsin.com.
-A copy is available upon request at the Village Hall
+A copy is available upon request at the Village Hall.